(Translation by/ Tradotto da xxx)

 Howard loses his head (literally) and Jack is the winner, but the equipment has

-been damaged and train won't stop.
+been damaged and the train won't stop.
 Worse: Annie is still handcuffed to the

 car and the key is lost.
-Annie is doomed and, of course, Jack can't leave her.
+Annie is doomed but, of course, Jack can't leave her.

 The train crashes in the most spectacular manner, flying over the walls